-It is not sensible to interpret the term "operator" under K.S.A.
+A utility's obligation to mark its underground facilities extends only to the operator's underground facilities.
+The facilities owned by a private party, and not leased or legally assigned to KCP&L in some manner, are not the "underground facilities of" KCP&L. It is not sensible to interpret the term "operator" under K.S.A.
 66-1802(j) as broadly covering any facilities over which a utility's energy flows, when K.S.A.
 66-1806 only requires the utility to be responsible for marking the subset of those facilities over which it actually has ownership rights.
-To comply with the obligation to interpret these statutes so as to make them consistent, harmonious and sensible, the term "operator" under K.S.A.
-66-1802 can only apply to a utility that has ownership rights and responsibilities to the facilities at issue.
-If you are not the operator of the line for purposes of marking the facilities under K.S.A.
-66-1806, you are not the operator under the definition of that term in K.S.A.
+If an entity is not the operator of the line for purposes of marking the facilities under K.S.A.
+66-1806, it is not the operator under the definition of that term in K.S.A.
 66-1802.